TeamGetTicket/NBATeamProject/README.md

 ## User Stories

+- [x] User can see the app icon
-- [ ] User sees app icon in home screen and styled launch screen
+- [x] User can see the launch screen with picture
-- [ ] User can scroll through a list of Teams
+- [x] User can scroll through a list of Teams
+- [x] User can see the team icon for each team
 - [ ] User can get Player list after tap the Team
-- [ ] User can "Pull to refresh" the list
 - [ ] User can get Detail Player info after tap on PlayerCell in Player List
 - [ ] User sees a loading state while waiting for the list to load
 - [ ] User sees an alert when there's a networking error